Official Community Plan

 Nanaimo’s Official Community Plan: planNanaimo

 On September 8, 2008 City Council adopted the Official Community Plan – planNanaimo, which replaces the former OCP adopted in 1996.
 The process reaffirmed strategies contained in planNanaimo 1996 and provided new strategies for meeting the many growth challenges the City continues to face.
+To learn more about the OCP review process leading up to the adoption of planNanaimo in 2008, click here.

 Official Community Plan (PDF)

-Map One: Future Land Use Plan (PDF)
+One: Future Land Use Plan (PDF)

 Map Two: Mobility (PDF)